im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 ## Advanced customization of the Flowable Work indices

 At the moment, we have worked with default data model, that is, we have not modified the ES indices.
 Sometimes, we will need some *"special"* field in ES.
 For instance, we might require a field that is calculated from an existing variable.
-This new field can be key to simplify the queries.
+This new field can be the key to simplify the queries.

-In this case, the first step is add new properties to the index with a mapping extension file.
+The first step is add new properties to the index with a mapping extension file.
 We just have to add the properties section to a new json mapping-extension file.
 You can put this file next to the previous one.

 ```json
 {